Dry land is not just our destination, it is our destiny!

-Incest Is Relative: When the residents of the Atoll ask the Mariner to impregnate one of their women, one of the men comment that they can breed with each other but the results are sometimes "undesirable", implying that the Attollers have resorted to incest to keep the population going.
+Incest Is Relative: When the residents of the Atoll ask the Mariner to impregnate one of their women, one of the men comment that they can breed with each other but the results are sometimes "undesirable" (nodding towards a man with glasses), implying that the Attollers have resorted to incest to keep the population going.

 Jerkass: The Mariner.
 He tossed a little girl overboard to drown.
 Justified in that he didn't know she couldn't swim.
 He even lampshades it.